scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 :class:`EditedNearestNeighbours` carries out the following steps:

-1. Train a KNN using the entire dataset.
+1. Train a K-nearest neighbors using the entire dataset.
 2. Find each observations' 3 closest neighbours (only for the targeted classes).
 3. Remove observations if any or most of its neighbours belong to a different class.